TBooker/tbooker.github.io/_pages/home.md

 sitemap: false
 permalink: /
 ---

 <div class="col-sm-12 clearfix" style="margin-bottom:70px;">
   <img src="{{ site.url }}{{ site.baseurl }}/images/tom_booker_logo_black.png" class="img-responsive" width="100%" style="float: centre" />

+Hi there!
+This is the webpage of the Booker lab at UBC in Vancouver.
+As a group, we study the genetics of adaptation, primarily focussing on local adaptation in forest trees.